Eagles' Classroom Teacher and Director of Education

 Wolves' Classroom Teacher

-My name is Leanne Uttech and I have been teaching for the past 20 years both as a public and private school teacher.
+My name is Leanne Uttech and I have been teaching for over 20 years both as a public and private school teacher.
 I am the owner/operator of Room to Bloom Preschool which I started in 2012 when my kiddos were preschool age.
 I graduated from WWU with a B.A. of Education with a focus in Interdisciplinary Child Development.
 In 2006, I received my Master’s of Education in Integrating Arts & Performance Learning from City University.
 As a young child I always knew I wanted to become a teacher and was driven to teach in a way that reaches all students in my classroom through as much hands-on exploration as possible.
 This was the driving force behind developing my preschool curriculum and is one of the many reasons I am inspired to teach at Roots.
 As a parent and educator, it is very important to me that all students are met at their individual levels and taught through a variety of methods that are the just right challenge for each individual child.
 I am grateful for the Roots Community School for providing such an environment where no child is waiting for others to catch up and no child is struggling to keep up.
 I also believe that the Arts are a very important part of education that cannot be left out.
 It is this unique teaching and learning environment that allows both teachers and students to thrive at Roots!